-Economically stable families Strong Families Parents with infants and toddlers should have paid sick leave from work when they are ill, when their child or a family member is ill, or to obtain preventative care for themselves or their families.
+Economically stable families Strong Families • Parents with infants and toddlers should have paid sick leave from work when they are ill, when their child or a family member is ill, or to obtain preventative care for themselves or their families.
 Parents should have paid family and medical leave when a child is born, adopted, or newly fostered, and to be able to provide care should their child become ill.
-State requires employers to provide paid sick days that cover care for child State has a paid family and medical leave program Low-income families with infants and toddlers should have affordable, safe, and stable housing.
+State requires employers to provide paid sick days that cover care for child State has a paid family and medical leave program • Low-income families with infants and toddlers should have affordable, safe, and stable housing.
 Infants/toddlers who have moved three or more times since birth Infants/toddlers who live in crowded housing Strong Parents Strong Families Families of infants and toddlers should have access to a continuum of parent support services and resources to support their child's development.
 Potential home visiting beneficiaries served State has a paid family and medical leave program Infants and toddlers in the child welfare system should receive developmentally appropriate support, responsive to the needs of the child and family.
-Maltreatment rate per 1,000 infants/toddlers Infants/toddlers who spent 1 year or more in out-of-home placement High-quality child care and early learning opportunities Positive Early Learning Experiences Positive Early Learning Experiences Families above 200 percent of FPL eligible for child care subsidy Low-/moderate-income infants/toddlers in CCDF-funded care Regulations for infants and toddlers on group size, adult/child ratios, and teacher qualifications State has infant-toddler professional credential Allocation of CCDBG funds State reimbursement of CCDF funded center-based care Low-income families with infants and toddlers should get child care assistance to afford safe, stable, high-quality child care that promotes children's development and parents' education, Families above 200 percent of FPL eligible for child care subsidy Low-/moderate-income infants/toddlers in CCDF-funded care Regulations for infants and toddlers on group size, adult/child ratios, and teacher qualifications State has infant-toddler professional credential Allocation of CCDBG funds State reimbursement of CCDF funded center-
+Maltreatment rate per 1,000 infants/toddlers Infants/toddlers who spent 1 year or more in out-of-home placement High-quality child care and early learning opportunities Positive Early Learning Experiences Low-income families with infants and toddlers should get child care assistance to afford safe, stable, high-quality child care that promotes children's development and parents' education, training, and work.
+Families above 200 percent of FPL eligible for child care subsidy Low-/moderate-income infants/toddlers in CCDF-funded care Regulations for infants and toddlers on group size, adult/child ratios, and teacher qualifications State has infant-toddler professional credential Allocation of CCDBG funds State reimbursement of CCDF funded center- based care Vulnerable infants, toddlers, pregnant women, and families should have access to comprehensive early childhood services through Early Head Start.
+Infants/toddlers below 100 percent of the FPL with access to Early Head Start Infants and toddlers with developmental delays At-risk children included in Part C eligibility definition or are reported as served

-^{} Indicator shows the reach of or the need for a policy in this area.
+Indicator shows the reach of or the need for a policy in this area.